Zhong Qiu Yue

 The bright moon: next year, from what place will I see it?

-The Chinese syllables fit exactly the note count of the four phrases of the harmonic section opening Zhongqiu Yue, meaning the poem could be used as lyrics for Section 1.
-Such a practice can be found in at least one other Ming dynasty handbook but there is no record of this ever having been done with this melody.
-On the other hand, the compiler of this handbook is said not to have liked lyrics with melodies, and so it is possible that if there did exist a sung version of this melody, or part of the melody, it was deleted from his handbook.
-In any case, when I made the recording linked here i was not aware of the possible connection: now to sing it I must change some of the note values in my interpretation.
+These Chinese syllables fit exactly the note count of the four phrases of the harmonic section opening Zhongqiu Yue, meaning the poem could be used as lyrics for Section 1.
+Such a practice can be found in at least one other Ming dynasty handbook.
+And although there is no record of this ever having been done with this melody this does not mean it never could have been done; for example, the compiler of this handbook is said not to have liked lyrics with melodies, and so it is possible that, if there did exist a sung version of this melody, or part of the melody, that part was deleted from his handbook.
+In any case, when I made the recording linked here I was not aware of the possible connection: now to sing it I must change some of the note values in my interpretation.

-Several years earlier Su Dongpo had also written a mid-autumn poem in 密州 Mizhou (eastern Shandong province) using the cipai called 水調歌頭 Shui Diao Ge Tou; in 1618 this poem was used as lyrics for a qin melody in that pattern (see in its ToC).
-That version is written for a one-string qin; here there are more settings of these lyrics using that pattern with melodies for standard seven string qin.
+Several years earlier Su Dongpo had also written a mid-autumn poem in 密州 Mizhou (eastern Shandong province) using the cipai called 水調歌頭 Shui Diao Ge Tou; in 1618 the lyrics of this poem ("明月幾時有....") were used as lyrics for a qin melody in that pattern (see in its ToC).
+That version was written only for a one-string qin but ca. 1687 has a setting for standard seven string qin of other lyrics (鐵篴老仙去....) to the Shui Diao Ge Tou pattern, and here is my setting of Su Dongpo's lyrics to that melody.

 (Return)